MG Motor: Production

-After MG Rover collapsed, Nanjing Automobile continued production at the Longbridge plant.
-Nanjing used Longbridge to produce the MG TF, which they mildly redeveloped.

-SAIC took ownership of the MG brand, and from 2010 onwards, the newly released MG 6 was produced in China.
-However, from 13 April 2011, MG Motor produced the MG 6 at Longbridge.
+After MG Rover collapsed, Nanjing Automobile Corporation (NAC) resumed production at the Longbridge plant in 2008.
+NAC used Longbridge to produce the MG TF, which they mildly redeveloped.
+SAIC took ownership of the MG brand, and from 2010 onwards, the MG6 was produced in China.
+From 13 April 2011, MG Motor started producing the MG6 at Longbridge.
 From 2013, the MG 3 also saw some limited final assembly at the same factory.

-Activity at Longbridge was gradually reduced.
-It was announced in September 2016 that production at the Longbridge facility was to be stopped in 2016 and moved to China, with Matthew Cheyne, head of sales and marketing at MG Motor UK, citing "moving production abroad was a necessary business decision".
-Twenty-five employees were made redundant as a result of the move and other employees moved to different areas.
-This marked the end of MG production in the UK, and production was fully moved to China, with later a factory in Thailand.
+Activity at Longbridge was later gradually reduced.
+In September 2016, MG Motor ended production at the Longbridge facility, with Matthew Cheyne, head of sales and marketing at MG Motor UK, citing "moving production abroad was a necessary business decision".
+Cheyne claimed that the company "did no actual production there", with workers only performing minimal additions for the three models, the MG3, MG6 and MG GS that came as knock-down kits.
+25 employees were made redundant as a result of the move and other employees moved to different areas.
+This marked the end of MG production in the UK, and production was fully moved to China.